-What is a Eulogy?
+What Is A Eulogy?

-How can you best honor your loved one?
-A eulogy can be a part of your healing, and a beautiful way to reflect on the details that were most special about them.
+How can you pay the most fitting tribute to the one you've lost?
+A eulogy can be an important part of your healing process and a beautiful way to reflect on the aspects of the person who has passed away that were most important to you.

-Help with Writing an Unforgettable Eulogy
+Help With Writing An Unforgettable Eulogy

-Eulogy Template Steps and Tips
+Eulogy Template Steps And Tips

 - Start with a funeral quote or an interesting tidbit about the deceased.

 - Example of a quote: The philosopher Seneca wrote; “As in a tale, so is life: Not how long it is, but how good it is, is what matters.”